Janabi/head-first-java-book/README.md

         - assignment operator is one equal sign (=).
         - equal operator is double equal sign (==).
         - <mark>**Print**</mark> is to print a statement at the same line, while <mark>**Println**</mark> means to print the statement in a new line.

+## Classes and Objects
+- In this chapter, It is focusing on basic structure of classes and objects, also the importance of them in OOP.

+- Let us start with some notes that could be considered from this chapter:
+    * **Classes**
+        - All java codes are built by classes and they considered as a ***Blueprint***.
+        - The class would later on invoked to describe or create an object instance from that class.
+        - You may need to create a test class that would explicitly test out all the core functionality of your App.
+        - An ***abstract superclass*** can be inherited all of its variable instances and methods to another classes.

+    * **Objects**
+        - It can know about itself by having a ***variable instances***.
+        - It can do a certain behaviors by calling or invoking ***methods***.
+        - Literally Java is defined as an objects talking to each others.

+    * **Garbage-Collectible Heap**
+        - Once you create an object instance of certain class, JAVA would already allocate a memory space in the HEAP to store this instance.
+        - The more variable instances and methods the object has, the more it needs a space to allocate.
+        - This will be described deeply in later chapters.

+    * **Manifest**
+        - When you put all your app files into a JAVA archive like a .jar file.
+        - Jar file is considered as a simple text file formatted as a ***manifest***.